brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 * An output example of the script intended to be used in Compute Canada in a terminal can be found [here](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Deliverables/ComputeCanadaScriptExample_Classification.png)

+Our progress and results were reported as Jupyter Notebooks which are presented next.
 ### Week 3 deliverable: data visualization

 #### Danielle's Week 3 deliverables